 The Montreux city lake promenade is one of the most beautiful lake promenade lined with historic buildings and decorated with flowerbed.
 One can also reach the Chillon Castle by boat that runs from Geneva with a stop at the Chillon Castle.
 For private vehicles, there is free parking available on both sides of the road.
 Chillon Castle is a popular great day trip from the Swiss cities of Geneva and Lausanne.

 Contributed by Rashmi & Chalukya from GoBeyondBounds

-While most people think of Western Europe and the British Isles when they think of traveling to visit a castle, some of my favorites are actually in Eastern Europe.
+While most people think of Western Europe and the British Isles when they think of traveling to visit a castle, some of my favorites are actually in the Eastern European countries of Slovenia and Romania.
 Colorful, intricate, and historic, every castle lover should plan to visit Eastern Europe.

 Contributed by Megan Indoe from Bobo and Chichi